oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 operation.

-If the application has called :meth:`pool.getConnection()` (or :meth:`oracledb.getConnection()` calls that use a pool) enough times so that all connections in the pool are in use, and further ``getConnection()`` calls are made, then each of those new ``getConnection()`` requests will be queued and not return until an in-use connection is released back to the pool with :meth:`connection.close()`.
-If, instead, ``poolMax`` has not been reached, then connection requests can be immediately satisfied and are not queued.
+If the application has called :meth:`pool.getConnection()` (or :meth:`oracledb.getConnection()` calls that use a pool) enough times so that all connections in the pool are in use, and further ``getConnection()`` calls are made, then each of those new ``getConnection()`` requests will be queued and will not return until an in-use connection is released back to the pool with :meth:`connection.close()`.
+If, instead, ``poolMax`` has not been reached, then the additional connection requests can be immediately satisfied and are not queued.

 The amount of time that a queued request will wait for a free connection can be configured with :attr:`~oracledb.queueTimeout`.
 When